 - A reduced pension will often continue to be paid to a spouse, civil partner or other dependent until they die.

-The precise benefits vary from scheme to scheme.
-You can check what benefits are due by contacting the pension scheme provider.
+The exact benefits vary from scheme to scheme.
+You can check what benefits are due by contacting the deceased's pension provider.

 Defined Contribution Pensions

-Defined contribution pensions are subject to different tax rules.
+Defined contribution pensions are subject to different tax rules than other pension schemes.
 What happens with a defined contribution pension will depend on whether or not the deceased died before or after they turned 75 years of age.

 If the deceased died before their 75th birthday:

-- Income from a single pension will stop unless there is a ‘guaranteed period’ attached to it.
-If there is a guaranteed period then the pension payments will continue to be paid tax-free until the end of the guaranteed period.
+Income from a single pension will stop unless there was a 'guaranteed period'.
+If there is a guaranteed period, the pension will be paid to the Beneficiaries until the end of that period and income tax will apply to those payments.

 - If the pension is claimed more than two years after the deceased’s death, tax might be payable.